kevinhylaw/tidydata/README.md

 6. use aggregate to calculate the average of each variable for each subject
 7. write the data into a txt file

-Detailed xplanation of the script is included in the script as comment lines.
+Detailed explanation of the script is included in the script as comment lines.

-There is also a modified codebook in this repo
+There is also an updated codebook in this repo